melonproject-archive/documentation/chapters/exchanges.md

 internal
     returns (uint receivedAmount)`

-This internal function initiates the trade where the water<b>melon</b> fund delivers the asset token specified by the `srcToken` address parameter for receiving the asset token specified by the `destToken` address parameter.
+This internal function initiates the trade where the Melon fund delivers the asset token specified by the `srcToken` address parameter for receiving the asset token specified by the `destToken` address parameter.
 The function withdraws the specified quantity of the delivery asset token from the fund's vault and sends the quantity to the Kyber Network exchange contract calling its `swapTokenToToken()` function.
 The function then approves the transfer quantity for the exchange.
 Finally, the function converts any ETH received to WETH.

 The function takes the following parameters: